How To Lower Your Car Insurance Premium In The Philippines3 min read

 In general, the higher the deductible you agree to, the lower the insurance premium will be.

 There are many different car insurance providers out there and it can be tricky to go through the offerings of each and every one of them.
-Luckily there are insurance comparison portals out there that can help you find the best car insurance providers that will suit your needs and budget.
+Luckily there are car insurance comparison portals out there that can help you find the best provider that will suit your needs and budget.